ioBroker/dm-utils/README.md

 - `controlId` (string): the `id` that was given in `listDevices()` --> `[].controls[].id`
 - `context` (object): object containing helper methods that can be used when executing the action

-The returned object must contain:
+The returned object must be an ioBroker state object.

-- `state`: ioBroker state object

 This method can be implemented asynchronously and can take a lot of time to complete.